All that man is or is yet meant to be,

 From murky past he crawled into the light

-And from all fours he gradually stood on two;
+And from all fours he slowly rose to two;

 Subdued a savage world through will and might,